MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02.md

 ### Exercise 1: Implement Governance and Lifecycle Management for Microsoft Teams

 Your organization has started the planning process for Microsoft 365 services adoption.
 You are assigned as a Teams admin role to plan Teams governance.
-Since Teams relies on Office 365 groups, you need to plan governance procedures for Office 365 groups, including creating and configuring Office 365 groups classification labels, creating Office 365 groups expiration policies, configuring Office 365 Group creation policy permissions ,and configuring Office 365 Groups naming policies.
+Since Teams relies on Microsoft 365 groups, you need to plan governance procedures for Microsoft 365 groups, including creating and configuring Microsoft 365 groups classification labels, creating Microsoft 365 groups expiration policies, configuring Microsoft 365 Group creation policy permissions ,and configuring Microsoft 365 Groups naming policies.

 #### Task 1 - Create classification labels

-You need to evaluate governance of Office 365 Groups before deploying them in your organizations.
+You need to evaluate governance of Microsoft 365 Groups before deploying them in your organizations.
 One of the tasks is to add information about the group purpose.
 You will create classification labels in order to inform users what type of documents are stored within the group or what type of data is inside the email exchange within the group.
 In this task, you will create three classifications “Standard, Internal and Confidential”.
 For each of them, you will create appropriate classification desriptions "Standard: General communication, Internal: Company internal data, Confidential: Data that has regulatory requirements"

 1. Connect to the **Client 1 VM** with the credentials that have been provided to you.